pavel-egorkin/Pospone-a-tab-Chrome-plugin/readme.md

 # Reopen Tab Later

 Hide a tab now and get it back exactly when you want.
-A lightweight Manifest V3 extension for Chromium browsers.

 — Snooze the current tab using quick presets or pick an exact date and time.
 Woken tabs open as background tabs in your last normal window, with an optional desktop notification.